 When we look at the definition of a Commonwealth, it is defined as a “self-governing unit voluntarily grouped with the US.”
 I want to bring your attention to the words “voluntarily grouped.”

 Under colonialism, Puerto Rico hasn’t been voluntarily grouped; it has been dictated to and handed down from one invading government to the next.

 More Radical Reads: Intergenerational Trauma: Indigenous Resilience in the Face of Abuse

 You might ask yourself, why does any of this really matter?
 Or, why is it so important for the US?

-So much is currently happening in this world that Puerto Rico’s current situation gets lost in all of the daily happenings and injustices.
-A small tiny island known to many as paradise is quickly fading in the shadows.
+So much is currently happening in this world that Puerto Rico’s current situation gets lost.
+A small tiny island known to many as paradise is quickly fading into the shadows.